zacwentzell/BIA660D_Group_1_Project/prediction/README.md

 **bagofwords.ipynb**: iPython Notebook demonstrating the steps and results of *bagofwords.py*.

+**features.py**: Additional EDA and feature creation/selection.
+The EDA and feature manipulation files throughout this project have been broken up into multiple files and saved multiple times as CSVs because the running time for each tends to be quite long so multiple files and CSVs allow for checkpoints to save progress.
+This is useful in the event of a crash or similar situation.

+**features.ipynb**: Graphical representation of *features.py*, useful for visualizing any sort of relationship or correlation (not necessarily linear) between potential features/predictive variables and the output.

 Details
 --------------------
 *bagofwords* files (.py, .csv, .ipynb) include preliminary modeling as well as